Misconceptions about Art Therapy:

 1. It’s just arts and crafts.

-Art can function as the voice, or even a third party, in the therapeutic conversation.
+Art-making serves as part of a dialogue in the aspect that the art can function as the voice, or even a third party, in the therapeutic conversation.

 While an art therapist might help you better understand what’s in your art, we cannot presume or project our own thoughts and experiences onto your work.